anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

     EC.presence_of_element_located((By.Name, "my-element"))
 )
 ```
-Waiting for the element to appear on the page (a very common operation when writing tests!) is even more verbose and it requires 4 different import statements.
+Waiting for the element to appear on the page is even more verbose and it requires 4 different import statements.
+I see teams create their own wait abstractions to get around this which isn't ideal.
+You could use [implicit waits](https://www.selenium.dev/documentation/webdriver/waits/#implicit-wait) instead, but that's usually not recommended.

 ## Accessibility